-Likely sub-zero temperatures will do nothing to deter the great Geordie public and they will take to their city centre to hits the bars, restaurants and clubs before spilling out onto the Quayside and along the banks of the River Tyne to watch the countdown and midnight fireworks over the famous and iconic Tyne Bridge.
+Likely sub-zero temperatures will do nothing to deter the great Geordie public and they will take to their city centre in large numbers to see in the new year in style, with the party continuing well into the early hours of new year's day.

-First there is the now famous annual Winter Carnival Parade in the city centre, followed by midnight fireworks on the city's iconic Quayside.
-The carnivall parade is manned by volunteer torch-bearers who lead the way through the city streets.
+Elsewhere, there is the now famous annual Winter Carnival Parade in the city centre, followed by midnight fireworks on the city's iconic Quayside.
+The carnival parade is manned by volunteer torch-bearers who lead the way through the city streets.

 The parade leaves Grey's Monument at approximately 5.15pm and travels down Northumberland Street, then along John Dobson Street, back through St. Mary's Place and on to Barras Bridge.
 It is advisable to arrive early to secure yourself a prime viewing spot.